 Common 35mm SLR Camera Brands

-The Nikon was marketed originally as a beginner pick on the list of 35mm film camera brands; it utilizes batteries to power its light meter mechanism, and is manually operated.
+The Nikon was originally marketed as a beginner pick on the list of 35mm film camera brands; it utilizes batteries to power its light meter mechanism and is manually operated.

-This long standing entrant on the list of 35mm film camera brands comes with complete automated and controls that makes it fitting for professional use
+This long-standing entrant on the list of 35mm film camera brands comes with complete automated and controls that makes it fitting for professional use

-The Minolta model is a trusted ambassador of 35mm film camera brands although it is no longer produced; it was designed for professional use.
+If you click the website above, you won’t see any of Minolta film cameras anymore.
+However, the Minolta model is a trusted ambassador of 35mm film camera brands although it is no longer produced; it was designed for professional use.
 It had a manual focus feature with a light meter that is characteristically seen through-the-lens, as well as automatic exposure, and an aperture priority,

 This Nikon brand is a gadget for professional photographers and it comes with fully automated exposures and controls with manual option.